 - R2 466 for taxpayers aged 75 and older

 - The exemption on interest earned for individuals younger than 65 years remains R23 800 per annum

-- The exemption for individuals older than 65 years remains R34 500 per annum
+- The exemption for individuals 65 years and older remains R34 500 per annum.

 Medical tax credits